Sony Pictures Television: History

+Two months later in July of that same year, Sony Pictures Television announced that they had sold their French unscripted television production division Sony Pictures Television France along with their production company Starling to Paris-based French reality production company Satisfaction Group and renamed the company as Satisfy with Sony Pictures Television taking a 20% stake in Satisfaction Group in return and had signed an exclusive joint venture deal with them as their international distribution partner outside of France.

 Sony had shifted to content licensing as a focus instead of owning the channels, which were previously high-margin earners.
 Subsequently, the Southeast Asia channels group were identified as potential for sale.
-Sony Pictures Television agreed in January 2020 to sell its Southeast Asian and Korean television channels, the AXN network, Animax and Sony One, to KC Global Media, which owned by former SPT executives Andy Kaplan and George Chien.
+Sony Pictures Television agreed in January 2020 to sell its Southeast Asian and Korean television channels, the AXN network, Animax and Sony One, to KC Global Media, which was owned by former SPT executives Andy Kaplan and George Chien.
 The sale was completed, with the addition of the Gem channel, in May 2020.

 On May 14, 2021, SPT sold its UK television channels (including some assets of CSC Media Group) to Narrative Capital.

 On October 1, 2021, SPT sold its Central and Eastern Europe television channels and two OTT services to Antenna Group.

 On December 1, 2021, SPT bought a majority stake in the Welsh production company, Bad Wolf.

-In October 2022, Banijay completed its purchase of Sony Pictures Television Germany, which was renamed Noisy Pictures.
+In July 2022, Sony Pictures Television established a deal with French international television production and distribution company Banijay to acquire the former's German television division Sony Pictures Film und Fernseh Produktions GmbH (Sony Pictures Television Germany) to expand Banijay's German operations and would go under a different name with Sony Pictures Television Germany bosses Astrid Quentell and Mirek Nitsch would continue to lead the company.
+Three months later in October of that same year, Banijay completed its purchase of Sony Pictures Television Germany, which was renamed Noisy Pictures.

+In October 2023, it was announced longtime SPT head of production Ed Lammi would retire that December after 36 years.
+Lammi had been with the company since 1987, during his tenure with Columbia/Embassy Television.

+In October 2024, Sony Pictures Television launched a new production company based in Belfast named Hot Sauce Pictures with Declan Lawn and Adam Patterson, marking Sony Pictures Television's second Irish production company and expanded their UK television operations with Hot Sauce Pictures joining Sony Picture Television's international production activities.

+Units

+Sony Pictures Television comprises eight main divisions: Formats, Game Shows, International Production, Kids, Music Development, Nonfiction, Networks and Studios.

+In addition, SPT owns several local television studios in 12 countries around the world through its International Production division.

+Production and distribution units from Sony Pictures Television include:

-Sony Pictures Television networks
+Sony Pictures Television Networks

-These are the channels owned and operated and jointly operated by Sony Pictures Television.
-For channels owned under CSC Media Group, see CSC Media Group.
+These are the channels that are either fully or jointly owned and operated by Sony Pictures Television Networks.
+For former channels owned under CSC Media Group, see CSC Media Group.